Nickchapman3773/Uranium-Fever/README.md

 ## Sound
 - ATMOS Ambience Overhaul - A massive modernization of the ambient soundscapes of both Wastelands.
+- A Music Addition Project - Revised - Overhauls and expands the music in both wastelands with lore friendly, classic Fallout tracks.
+- Capital Ruins - Adds music inspired by The Last of Us, Silent Hill, and The Long Dark into the Capital Wasteland, with the goal of setting a darker, more horror appropriate tone.
 - Passive Combat Music Tweaked - Delays combat music until certain conditions have been met, preventing the player from being prematurely notified of enemy presence.

 ## UI